mikedecr/nvim/README.md

 ## Fresh install

-1. Lazy (package manager) ought to bootstrap itself.
+1. Lazy (package manager) will try to bootstrap itself.
 Be warned.
 2. Telescope will want to use [ripgrep](https://github.com/BurntSushi/ripgrep#installation) and [fd](https://github.com/sharkdp/fd)
 3. Some language servers want Node.js: `brew install node`